TanStack/table/docs/api/useRowState.md

 - `state.rowState: Object<RowPathKey:Object<any, cellState: {columnId: Object}>>`
   - Optional
   - Defaults to `{}`
-  - If a row's path key (eg. a row path of `[1, 3, 2]` would have a path key of `1.3.2`) is found in this array, it will have the state of the value corresponding to that key.
+  - If a row's ID is found in this array, it will have the state of the value corresponding to that key.
   - Individual row states can contain anything, but they also contain a `cellState` key, which provides cell-level state based on column ID's to every
     **prepared** cell in the table.
 - `initialState.rowState`